changhao-wang010220/game-lobby/README.md

-A simple game lobby craeted by using react
+A simple game lobby craeted by react